v1shanker/capstone/pages/weekly-update-1.md

 + Created the website.
 + Started assmebling the chassis.
-+ Wrote the design document.
++ Co-wrote the design document.

 **David**